-Once admitted to a graduate degree program, master and doctoral students must be registered for a minimum of one credit hour of graduate level coursework (not audit) during all phases of their graduate education.
+Once admitted to a graduate degree program, graduate students must be registered for a minimum of one credit hour of graduate level coursework (not audit) during all phases of their graduate education.
 This includes periods when they are engaged in research, working on or defending thesis, taking comprehensive exams, or in any other way using university facilities or faculty time including the term in which they graduate.
 This credit must appear on the iPOS or must be an appropriate graduate-level course (e.g., CEN595 Continuing Registration).
 Courses with grades of "W" and "X" and Incomplete (changes to permanent incomplete grade after one year) are not considered valid registration for continuous enrollment purposes.

 Students planning to discontinue enrollment for a semester or more must request approval for a leave of absence.
-Students may petition the Office of Graduate College for a leave of absence for a maximum of two semesters during their entire program.
-A petition for a leave of absence, endorsed by the CEN Program Chair and, for MS Thesis students, by members of the student's supervisory committee and the CEN Program Chair, must be approved by the Office of Graduate College.
+Students may petition Graduate College for a leave of absence for a maximum of two semesters during their entire program.
+A petition for a leave of absence must be endorsed by the CEN Program Chair, the committee chair for MS Thesis students, and must be approved by Graduate College.
 This request must be filed and approved before the anticipated absence.

-An approved leave of absence will enable students to re-enter their program without reapplying to the university.
-Students who do not enroll for a fall or spring semester without an approved leave of absence by the Office of Graduate College are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
+An approved leave of absence will enable students to re-enter their program without re-applying to the university.
+Students who do not enroll for a fall or spring semester without an approved leave of absence by Graduate College are considered withdrawn from the university under the assumption that they have decided to discontinue their program.
 A student removed for this reason may reapply for admission to resume his/her degree program; the application will be considered along with all other new applications to the degree program.
+Any previously earned credits are subject to Graduate College's preadmission credit policy and it is not guaranteed that you will be able to use them towards your new admission.